SxC97/Yabai-Spaces/README.md

 # Yabai-Spaces

-A *crazy* customizable Bitbar plugin that displays the total number of spaces and highlights the current one.
+A *crazy* customizable Bitbar/SwiftBar plugin that displays the total number of spaces and highlights the current one.

 ![Aqua](/Images/Colors/Aqua.png)